Rajpratik71/sheepdog-wiki/Getting-Started.md

 <pre>
 $ collie cluster format --copies=3
 </pre>
+It is enough to run this command on one of machines.
 "--copies" specifies the number of default data redundancy.
 In this case, the replicated data will be stored on three machines.

 1. Check cluster state